DariusF1/MSc-Final-Project/README.md

-# Thesis Title: Spatio-Temporal-Crime-Hotspot-Detection-and-Prediction-in-Urban-North-West-England
+# Thesis Title: Spatio Temporal Crime Hotspot Detection and Prediction in Urban North West England

 Portfolio of py code I applied in my MSc Final Project for exploratory data analysis, forecasting, clustering and ensemble methods.

-File 1_EDA includes some beautiful Folium package mapping.
+1_ includes some beautiful Folium package mapping.
 More code will be uploaded in the coming weeks as I aim to present the analysis process and methods in the clearest way possible.

 An overview of the model developments below: